AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 }
 ```

-Remember that The `shell` widget is always the outermost widget containing all others in a Glimmer desktop windowed application.
+Remember that The `shell` (alias: `window`) widget is always the outermost widget containing all others in a Glimmer desktop windowed application.

 After it is declared, a `shell` must be opened with the `#open` method, which can be called on the block directly as in the example above, or by capturing `shell` in a `@shell` variable (shown in example below), and calling `#open` on it independently (recommended in actual apps)